Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: Conclusions and outlook

 \section{Conclusions and outlook}

 Using symmetry, we have developed a general theory of electric, magnetic, and toroidal polarizations in crystalline solids.
 We have identified four families of multipole densities representing even\=/$\ell$ and odd\=/$\ell$ electric and magnetic multipoles (Table~\ref{tab:mpole-even-odd}).
 Beyond the standard distinction between electric and magnetic multipoles, each of these four families bring about qualitatively different physics as they behave differently under space inversion $i$ and time inversion $\theta$.
 The four families of multipole densities give rise to five qualitatively distinct categories of polarized matter (Table~\ref{tab:mpole-even-odd}).
-Parapolar media only permit even\=/$\ell$ electric multipole densities.
+Even\=/$\ell$ electric multipole densities may exist in all categories of polarized matter; they are the only family of multipole densities permitted in parapolar media.
 Electropolar, magnetopolar, and antimagnetopolar media permit each exactly one other family of multipole densities, while multipolar media permit all four families of multipole densities.
 Each category is characterized by distinct features in the band structure of Bloch electrons (Fig.~\ref{fig:degen}).

 Our group-theoretical analysis does not reference electromagnetism to define multipolar order.
 In this way, it avoids the difficulties underlying an electromagnetic definition of multipole densities as the multipole moment of an arbitrarily chosen unit cell.
 Group theory is used, in particular, to derive the invariants (\ref{eq:invars}) that incorporate the effect of electric and magnetic multipolar order into the Hamiltonian for the dynamics of Bloch electrons.
 Nonetheless, in quantum-confined geometries, the invariants (\ref{eq:invars}) reproduce the electromagnetic hallmarks of electric and magnetic multipole densities including, e.g., equilibrium currents representing a magnetization ($\ell = 1$) or magnetic quadrupolarization ($\ell = 2$), as demonstrated in a recent study of the magnetoelectric effect in quasi-2D systems~\cite{win20}.